 Japan’s discerning customers

-In discerning Japan even cheap brands are held to high standards by consumers.
+In the discerning markets of Japan, even cheap brands are held to high standards by consumers.

 So, market entrants to Japan from overseas often prefer to target their expertise on the upper end of the market rather than chance their arm in the aggressively competitive lower end.